-I firmly believe that Francis's visit will help that project along and having more Catholics in the mix will be a positive.
+I firmly believe that Francis's visit in 2015 will help that project along and to have more Catholics in the mix will be positive.

 What do you think the chances are of having another Catholic president?
 Does it surprise you that there has only been one Catholic president and Vice President?
 Share your thoughts in the comment section, below.